Mac: Quit Maya, Go to your home, Library, Preferences, Autodesk, Maya, 2016, prefs: rename userPrefs.mel,

 hold down x while transforming = grid snap

 hold down c while transforming = curve snap

 hold down v while transforming = point snap

 live - first pick the object to live, others objects will snap to the live object.

 Live is the only method to draw a curve on surface.
 Use this to sketch particles on a live surface too.

-Tool Box - manipulators
+Tool Box - manipulators and shortcuts

 GOOD TRICK: If you highlight a channel like translate Y in the channel box, you can move an object with middle mouse.
 This is good for any floating point value.